-Welcome to K-State Agricultural Education!
+Welcome to K-State Agricultural Education

-Agricultural education is a major with excellent employment potential and that offers a broad view of agriculture.
+Agricultural education is a major with excellent employment potential that offers a broad view of agriculture.
 Students learn about agricultural science, animal science, horticulture, agribusiness, agricultural technology management, leadership, crops, soils, and education.

 Agricultural education students are enrolled in the College of Agriculture and advised by agricultural education faculty.
 The required courses provide students a well-balanced introduction to all areas of agriculture.
 Students may select an additional 12 hours of elective credits in three disciplines within the College of Agriculture.

-Students who want to take transfer courses are encouraged to contact a K-State agricultural education advisor who can help them choose courses that meet teacher licensure requirements.
+Students who want to take transfer courses are encouraged to contact a K-State agricultural education adviser who can help them choose courses that meet teacher licensure requirements.
 On average, half of agricultural education students have transferred from a community college.

 The Agricultural Education Club is a great way to develop friendships, gain leadership skills, and learn more about agricultural education.

 Students will be assigned an agricultural education adviser who will not only guide academics and assist with career planning, but provide information to help with student employment and other personal concerns.